+Α 114 Windows 10 When classes not in session

+Α Library Windows 10 When Library is open

+E 704 Windows 10 When classes not in session

 G 608 Windows 10 When classes not in session

-А 114 Windows 10 When classes not in session

-А Library Windows 10 When Library is open

-E 704 Windows 10 When classes not in session

-These locations provide state-of-the-art computers with high-speed Internet access.
+These locations provide state-of-the-art computers with high-speed internet access.
 In addition, all computers are equipped with current word processing, graphics, spreadsheets, database, and office systems software utilized by business and industry and each computer can print to a network laser printer.